Mortgages and Behavioral Finance

 Mortgage protection may provide stability in uncertain times.

 Term life insurance is a flexible, low-cost, effective option.

 Uncertainty.
 If 2020 could be summed up in one word, that would be it.
 From riding the repercussions of the global COVID-19 pandemic to trying to regain some semblance of “normal,” your clients are looking for tried and true ways to protect their well-being — and ensure a viable future.

 For a lot of families, their house is their financial safe haven.
 But what happens when they’re faced with the unexpected, like a job loss or death?
-By taking into account the emotional decision making and the behavioral finances related to mortgages, including mortgage protection from term life insurance, you can give your clients the solutions they need to protect their family no matter what uncertainties they face.
+By taking into account the emotional decision-making and the behavioral finances related to mortgages, including mortgage protection from term life insurance, you can give your clients the solutions they need to protect their families no matter what uncertainties they face.

 Is now a good time to buy a house?

 It depends.
 With mortgage rates at historic lows, it’s the perfect opportunity to buy and get more house with less payment than before.
 On the flip side, there’s also a slower housing market.
 While lower rates make more expensive homes available at a lower monthly payment, they also effectively reduce the number of homes for sale overall, increasing competition for buyers.1 To compound matters, Americans carried more housing debt in 2019 than they did in 2018,2 so not selling and refinancing is a popular alternative as well.

 Since they don’t have a house to sell or refinance, this does seem to be the ideal window for first-time homebuyers to take the plunge, especially if they’re Millennials.
 Even though they represent just 15% of US mortgage holders, the number of Millennials with a mortgage has increased 76% in the past five years.2 Being unfettered, it’s probably too attractive an opportunity to pass up jumping into the current market for the growing Millennial homebuyer demographic.
 But it’s important that they approach the process with their eyes wide open.